USDA-NRCS/Wetland-Tools---ArcGIS-Pro/README.md

 # Wetland-Tools---ArcGIS-Pro
 NRCS wetlands conservation compliance tools for creating determination products in ArcGIS Pro

-Version 1.0.7 (7/13/2022; Production Release):
+Version 1.0.8 (8/13/2022; Production Release):

 New features include:
+Updated contact information in State Tool Administrator Guide to the Central Region GIS Specialist.
-Corrected a bug in the Export Reference Maps tool.
+Corrected a bug that affected layer names in scripts when groups were being used in maps.
-Updated user guides for new installation versions of ArcGIS Pro and R for Windows.
+Deleted a redundant (bad) copy of a tool that was empty.

 State Tool Administrators should download the new version, customize it (per the guidance in the State Administrator Guide), and the provide their customized version to users in their state.